sirthias/borer/README.md

 - `borer-derivation`, (semi-)automatic codec derivation for case classes and ADTs, depends on [Magnolia]
 - `borer-compat-akka`, support for `akka.util.ByteString`, depends on [akka-actor]
 - `borer-compat-scodec`, support for `scodec.bits.ByteVector`, depends on [scodec]

+Additionally, as a dependency of `borer-derivation`, _BORER_ also contains a `borer-magnolia` module, which contains an internalized, patched copy of [Magnolia].

 Installation